Best daily deals

 A hero image showing a circuit board, adn text reading: "in defense of 16-bit audio."

 Everybody wants great audio, but sometimes our quests for improvement lead us down some really dark and… dumb… corridors.
 As it is with many disciplines, with music a little knowledge goes a long way.
-You may have seen discussion online surrounding bit depth and sample rates, but what you probably don’t know is that there isn’t some magic setting that’ll make everything sound better.
+You may have seen discussions online surrounding bit depth and sample rates, but what you probably don’t know is that there isn’t some magic setting that’ll make everything sound better.
 That’s because digital music as it is today has already left our perceptual limits in the rear-view mirror.
-You don’t need crazy-high quality files unless you’re creating music that needs heavy editing.
+You don’t need crazy-high-quality files unless you’re creating music that needs heavy editing.

-While I’m no stranger to delivering bad news, like any good journalist I show my evidence.
+While I’m no stranger to delivering bad news, like any good journalist, I show my evidence.
 The truth of the matter is that humans just can’t perceive the difference between files at a certain point, and you shouldn’t get sucked into the marketing hype if it’s more expensive than what you have already.
 While I have no doubt that formats like MQA are technologically impressive, most won’t really be able to appreciate the increased fidelity.
 Chances are near 100% that your current library is perfectly fine.

 What is bitrate?